 The online Master of Science in Education program may be completed in less than 2 years.
 Get in touch with an enrollment counselor to discuss a schedule that will fit your needs.

 Yes.
-The University of New England is regionally accredited by the New England Association of Schools and Colleges, Inc. (NEASC), which accredits schools and colleges in the six New England states.
-Accreditation by the Association indicates that the institution has been carefully evaluated and found to meet standards agreed upon by qualified educators.
+The University of New England is regionally accredited by the New England Commission on Higher Education (NECHE, formerly known as NEASC), which accredits schools and colleges in the six New England states.
+Accreditation by the Commission indicates that the institution has been carefully evaluated and found to meet standards agreed upon by qualified educators.

 Regional accreditation is the primary type of institutional accreditation recognized in the United States.
 Some institutions with online programs hold national accreditation because they are unwilling or unable to meet the rigorous standards of regional accreditation.
 You should also know that many educational institutions holding regional accreditation do not recognize credits or degrees earned at institutions that are nationally accredited.
 This is very important if you plan on transferring from one college or university to another part way through a degree program, or if you plan to pursue additional degrees at different colleges or universities.

 The Master's Degree is an academic degree earned by individuals who have undergone study demonstrating a master or high-order overview of a specific field of study or area of professional practice.
 The Certificate is a post-Master's certificate designed to enhance professional development focus.